Our Careers Programme

 - Learners will work towards gaining work specific skills in each placement.
 They will also work with job coaches on transferable and soft skills needed to match career aspirations, including communication, behaviour, and independence.

-- In the second year, learners attend a weekly job club which focuses on CV and cover letter writing, understanding job applications, how to search for jobs and interview skills.
-The first job club session involves completing a ‘moving on plan’ to help staff understand learners desired onward destinations (Gatsby BM 3).
+- As learners progress into the second stage of the project, they attend a weekly job club.
+This supports them with CV and cover letter writing, understanding job applications, how to search for jobs, and interview skills.
+The first job club session involves completing a self assessment and ‘moving on plan’ to help staff understand learners desired onward destinations.
+This is reviewed termly (Gatsby BM 3).

 - Learners are provided with information about routes into employment, apprenticeships (or further study), and a session is delivered on local labour markets.
 Labour market opportunities are frequently discussed (Gatsby BM 2).